 There are three main ways to add CSS to your HTML code:

 Do you want to apply CSS styles to a specific element on your page?
 You can add a style attribute and specify the desired CSS properties and values.
-For example, if you want to make all the text on your page blue, you can add the following code:
+For example, if you want to make the H1 heading on your page red, you can add the following code:

 This method is perfect for applying a style to an entire page.
 Here the style element goes in the head section of your HTML file like this: